SnigdhaPSharma/rockbuster-stealth-data-analysis/README.md

 README.md: This file.

 ## Installation
-To run the analysis, you will need to install PostgreSQL database management system and import the data into the database.
+To run the analysis, you will need to install PostgreSQL database management system and import the dvdrental.zip data into the database.
 You will also need to run the queries in the *.sql files.